Chargebacks and dispute management

 ACH transactions are governed by the National Automated Clearing House Association (NACHA), which oversees the ACH network.
 It is important to note that the ACH network does not provide a mechanism to dispute claims directly through it.
 Instead, the burden of proof for disputing an ACH payment is higher compared to credit card disputes, requiring that a written statement be submitted to the bank to initiate the dispute process.
 Additionally, there are different timeframes for disputes depending on the type of account involved.
 Non-consumer (business) accounts must file disputes within two business days, whereas consumer accounts have up to 60 days to file a dispute.

-Given that ACH chargebacks cannot be disputed TOOLBX only allows ACH transactions on Accounts Receivable and doesn't allow this form of payment for online orders.
+Given that ACH returns cannot be disputed TOOLBX only allows ACH transactions on Accounts Receivable and doesn't allow this form of payment for online orders.
 Moreover, the importance of vetting customer creditworthiness cannot be overstated.
 Thoroughly assessing the financial stability and integrity of your credit customers before engaging in ACH transactions is a way to mitigate against 'friendly fraud.'

 Credit Card defense timeframes